 But GOP officials insist that they will not move unless Senate Democrats give them the debate over the federal budget they have been denied for years.

 "All of us losing our pay if we don’t pass a budget is the right thing to do," said Sen. Roy Blunt of Missouri, vice chair of the Senate Republican Conference.

 Sen. Ted Cruz, a Texas Republican and a favorite of tea partyers, said he supports the strategy from his party’s leaders in the House.

 "There is no doubt the Senate hadn’t done its job," said Cruz, who was elected to his first term in November.
-"It’s been nearly four years since it’s passed a budget.
-And the Senate should pass a budget."

 The Senate Republicans will get a budget from the Democrats, Schumer said.

 "We Democrats have always intended to do a budget this year," Schumer said, adding the Democrats’ budget would raise taxes while offering overhauls to the tax code likely to find Republican support.

 "We’re going to do a budget this year and it’s going to have revenues in it.
 And our Republican colleagues better get used to that fact," Schumer added hours before President Barack Obama began his second term, which officially began at noon Sunday and will be heralded with celebrations around the capital city a day later.

 The White House, too, said it remained committed to what officials called a "balanced" approach to cutting the nation’s $16.4 trillion nation debt.
 Asked by ABC’s George Stephanopolous whether Obama "will only sign a budget deal if it includes new revenues," White House senior adviser David Plouffe agreed.

 "Yes, it’s got to be balanced," said Plouffe, who expects to leave his first-floor West Wing office soon.
 "We need spending cuts, entitlement reform and revenue.
 We have to have that."